miliyona/Media-Sentiment-Analysis/README.md

-# Unit 7 | Assignment - Distinguishing Sentiments
+# Unit 7 | Project Title - Distinguishing Sentiments--- Media Sentiment Analysis

 ## Background

 **Twitter** has become a wildly sprawling jungle of information—140 characters at a time.
 Somewhere between 350 million and 500 million tweets are estimated to be sent out _per day_.
 With such an explosion of data, on Twitter and elsewhere, it becomes more important than ever to tame it in some way, to concisely capture the essence of the data.

-Choose **one** of the following two assignments, in which you will do just that.
-Good luck!

 ## News Mood

-In this assignment, you'll create a Python script to perform a sentiment analysis of the Twitter activity of various news outlets, and to present your findings visually.
+In this project, we'll create a Python script to perform a sentiment analysis of the Twitter activity of various news outlets, and to present the findings visually.

-Your final output should provide a visualized summary of the sentiments expressed in Tweets sent out by the following news organizations: **BBC, CBS, CNN, Fox, and New York times**.
+The final output should provide a visualized summary of the sentiments expressed in Tweets sent out by the following news organizations: **BBC, CBS, CNN, Fox, and New York times**.

 ![output_10_0.png](Images/output_10_0.png)